linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/Case Study of JP Morgan.md

 In summary, the decision to reduce risk in early 2012, using the word of J. Dimon, had "morphed into something that, rather than protecting the firm, created new and potentially larger risks"13.
 The losses were not the result of rogue trading, but rather transactions wrongly executed and raise serious questions of risk management and control of the CIO activity.

-# Governance and risk management failures
+## Governance and risk management failures

-An report form the internal Task Force has identified three levels of failure:
+A report from the internal Task Force has identified three levels of failure:

 - "CIO management had not properly understood and vetted the flawed trading strategy and appropriately monitored its execution"
-- "CIO control functions – including the CIO Risk and Finance organizations – were performing well and were providing effective oversight of CIO's trading strategy"
+- "CIO control functions – including the CIO Risk and Finance organizations – were not performing well and were not providing effective oversight of CIO's trading strategy"
 - "the magnitude and significance of the changes in the Synthetic Credit Portfolio during the first quarter of 2012 including the increases in RWA, size, complexity and riskiness of the portfolio"14 had not been fully appreciated.

 According to Jamie Dimon, CEO of JP Morgan: "CIO, particularly the Synthetic Credit Portfolio, should have gotten more scrutiny from both senior management, and I include myself in that, and the Firm-wide Risk control function… . .
 Make sure that people on risk committees are always asking questions, sharing information, and that you have very, very granular limits when you're taking risk… . .
 In the rest of the company we have those disciplines in place.
 We didn't have it here."15

 The losses have led to a comprehensive discussion and disclosures by JP Morgan on the failures in conception, execution of the trading strategy and escalation of the issues<sup>16</sup>.
 But execution and misreading of the market solely would not have produced these effects if the risk control procedures had been more prominent at the CIO, as it was in other areas of the bank.
 In reality, the controls and oversight of CIO in 2012 seemed weak when compared to the importance and complexity of its activities:

-1Organizational issues at the CIO Risk Management: CIO Risk Management lacked the personnel and structure necessary to manage the
+1. Organizational issues at the CIO Risk Management: CIO Risk Management lacked the personnel and structure necessary to manage the

 risks of the Synthetic Credit Portfolio.
 With respect to personnel, a new CIO Chief Risk Officer was appointed in early 2012, and he was learning the role at the precise time the traders were building the ultimately problematic positions.
-More broadly, the CIO Risk function had been

-historically understaffed, and some of the CIO risk personnel lacked the requisite skills.
+More broadly, the CIO Risk function had been historically understaffed, and some of the CIO risk personnel lacked the requisite skills.
 With respect to structural issues, the CIO Risk Committee met only infrequently, and its regular attendees did not include personnel from outside CIO.

-2Risk modeling: The SCP breached the VaR limits more than 330 times between January and April  $2012^{17}$ , but these alerts did not stop the increase of risk.
-As early as February, the loss using the Comprehensive Risk Measure was estimated at USD  $6.3\mathrm{bn}^{18}$ .
+2. Risk modeling: The SCP breached the VaR limits more than 330 times between January and April \$2012^{17}$, but these alerts did not stop the increase of risk.
+As early as February, the loss using the Comprehensive Risk Measure was estimated at USD \$6.3bn^{18}$.
 Worse still, traders considered the risk measurement as flawed and challenged the results which they claim overstated the risk.
 Traders eventually obtained the replacement with a new CIO VaR model for the SCP, whose effect was to "immediately lower(ing) the SCP VaR by $50\%$ "<sup>19</sup>.
-The old model reported USD 129mn or more in per day was at risk during the first quarter of 2012 when the new model estimate was now USD 67mn.
+The old model reported USD \$129mn or more per day were at risk during the first quarter of 2012 when the new model estimate was now USD \$67mn.

 The risk at the CIO also seems high when compared to JP Morgan's CIB in 2012: